RadialCorp/magento-ptf-build/docs/SETUP.md

 To stop using Radial PayPal Processing as an active Payment Method in Magento - go to Admin > System > Configuration > Payment Methods select the eBay Enterprise PayPal header and set Enabled to No.  Save and clear cache.

 To disable Radial Fraud Processing, go to System > Configuration > Radial - Payments, Tax, Fraud and select the Fraud tab and set "Enabled" to No.  Save and clear cache.

+If all functionality of the Radial PTF extension needs to be fully disabled, please see the sections on Automated Invoicing for information about turning off Automated Invoicing and Setting Up Extension Cron Jobs for a list of cron jobs to disable.

 ## Order Event Logging